diannedejesus/debt_tracker/sdd.md

     - Insert payment

 - [X] Bills can't be more than debt owed
-- [~] Debt paid logic needed
+- [X] Debt paid logic needed
-    - implement logic in edit payments
+    - [X] implement logic in edit payments
+- Deletion of case

 <!-- NOTES